HajimeKawahara/exojax/documents/tutorials/Ackerman_and_Marley_cloud_model.rst

 .. image:: Ackerman_and_Marley_cloud_model_files/Ackerman_and_Marley_cloud_model_12_0.png

-Compute VMRs of clouds.
-Because Parr is an array, we apply jax.vmap to atm.amclouds.VMRclouds.
+Compute Mass Mixing Ratio (MMRs) of clouds.
+In this block, we first convert mol mixing ratio of condensates to MMR, then computes a cloud profile.

 .. code:: ipython3